Eyemouth: 19th century onwards

 The hero William Spears (1812–1885) is celebrated by a bronze statue in Eyemouth Market Place, where he stands pointing the way to Ayton, the scene of his peaceful demonstration.
 Spears led a revolt against the tithes on fish levied by the Church of Scotland, even after the great Disruption of 1843 when most fishermen left the established Church to join other congregations.

 Very soon after the cost of getting the tithes removed had been met, the town was struck by the Eyemouth Disaster when, on 14 October 1881, most of the fishing fleet, some 20 boats and 129 men from the town, were lost in a terrible storm.
 Including victims from other coastal towns, a total of 189 men lost their lives.
 This is commemorated in the Eyemouth Tapestry housed in the museum.

 A contemporary article offers an interesting insight into Eyemouth in the 1860s:

 Between St Abbs Head and Berwick, however is situated Eyemouth, a fishing village pure and simple, with all that wonderful filth scattered about which is a sanitary peculiarity of such towns.
 The population of Eyemouth is in keeping with the outward appearance of the place.
 As a whole, they are rough, uncultivated, and more drunken in their habits than the fishermen of the neighbouring villages.
 Coldingham Shore, for instance, is only three miles distant, and has a population of about one hundred fishermen, of a very respectable class, sober and well dressed, and well to do.

+The Six-inch Second Edition OS Map of Eyemouth shows the state of the harbour after 19th Century developments.
+The harbour was significantly extended in the latter part of the 20th Century.
+The following statistics show that in the years before the First World War Eyemouth was a successful fishing port.